Reduce, Reuse, Recycle information:

 How do I get rid of used tires or appliances?

 Three tire collections are held every year funded by the DEQ Scrap Tire Grant.
 The collections are held May through August.
 Appliances are collected during the Recyclerama event in August.
 Many companies have a “take back” program when purchasing new appliances where they will take old appliances when delivering new.
-More information on tire recycling can be found here.

 How do I get rid of my used television?